 - There is a one-time conversion fee for an EPMC (“EPMC Conversion Fee”) that has Doors, Units, or Keys that are not using a PMiSOFT, PMiWARE, or PMiSTR software vendor.

-- The present EPMC Conversion Fee for Residential is $3.00 per Door, with a $350 minimum.
+- The present EPMC Conversion Fee for Residential ranges from $25-$50 per Door (to be determined in the pre-conversion assessment), with a $1,000 minimum.
 For Short-Term Rentals, the present EPMC Conversion Fee is generally $250 per Key.
-The EPMC Conversion Fee for Associations is $1 per Unit.
+The EPMC Conversion Fee for Associations is $3-$5 per Unit and a one-time set-up fee of $500.
 These fees may change in the future.

 13. Initial Trust Account Deposit for Short-Term Rental Operations: $500 to $1,000

 - If you are doing Short-Term Rental management, an initial bank deposit is required to absorb initial fees, such as merchant account fees, bank fees, etc.

 14. VOIP Telephone Equipment (3 months not including FCC fees and taxes): $300 to $500

 15. Additional Funds for Period of 3 Months: $0 to $20,000